JaneJeon/self-hosted/README.md

 - [ ] VPN + adblock OH GOD
 - [ ] Gitea, because jesus christ GitHub and GitLab are bloated, I hate the "do everything" shit

-Monitor w/ new relic, inject new relic "generic" container proc to prebuilt images (like Keycloak) and also use it to monitor the host itself, use agent for Lynx, pipe docker-compose logs to new relic as well.

 Need to absolutely bulletproof the actual machine

 ### Private Applications